Mindera/mtalks/HOWTO.md

 # How to make an mtalk

-This will be a simple guide on how we normally do these mtalks
+This is a simple guide on how we normally do these mtalks

-**Find a place where people can gather together**
+### Find a place to gather people

 You can try to speak with Mindera *operations* in order to do that, usually we try: